SumoLogic/sumologic-otel-collector/docs/migration.md

 #### Source Category

-A Source Category can be set in the exporter configuration with the `source_category` option.
+A Source Category can be set in the [Source Processor][source-templates] configuration with the `source_category` option.

 For example, the following snippet configures the Source Category as `My Category`: